Study In Germany

 Germany is a federal parliamentary republic in western-central Europe consisting of 16 constituent states.
 Its capital city and largest city is Berlin.
 Germany covers an area of 357,021 square kilometres (137,847 sq mi) and has a largely temperate seasonal climate.
 With 80.6 million inhabitants, it is the most populous member state in the European Union.
-Germany is a major economic and political power of the European continent and a historic leader in many cultural, theoretical and technical fields.

 Germany is a federal country.
 German higher education sector is regulated partly at federal, but predominantly at state level.

 In Germany, higher education is offered at three types of Higher Education Institutions.

 The institutions of higher education are to be made more efficient by according them further autonomy, allowing them to build an individual profile in a particular area and encouraging more competition.
 Further reforms concerning the staff structure and recruitment requirements for professors were introduced through the Act's amendment in 2002.
 An alternative to institutions of higher education is provided by Berufsakademien.
 These professional academies have taken the principle of the dual system of vocational education and training and applied it to the tertiary sector.Intakes:

 Two dates you should mark red in your calendar: January 15th and July 15th.
 If you wish to begin your studies in the winter semester (October) the submission period is from the beginning of June to 15th July.
 If you rather prefer to start your studies in the summer semester (April) the submission period is from the beginning of December to 15th January.Requirements: